 - Seller paid closing costs – in addition to 100% financing, the USDA program permits the home seller to pay all your closing costs.

 - Closing costs rolled in – Seller doesn’t want to pay buyers closing costs?
-Buyer still has the option to build closing costs into their loan as long as the home appraisal is high enough to support the final loan amount.
+Buyers still have the option to build closing costs into their loan as long as the home appraisal is high enough to support the final loan amount.

-- USDA one-time Guaranteed FEE of 1.0% – this can be included into the buyers loan regardless of the home appraisal.
+- USDA one-time Guaranteed FEE of 1.0% – this can be included in the buyers loan regardless of the home appraisal.

 - There is no minimum savings borrowers need to apply.